Walter K. Martinez: Personal life

 Martinez was married to Dolores Nolasco.
 They had three children, a girl and two boys, all of whom became lawyers.
-His eldest son, W. Ken Martinez, served as a member of the New Mexico House of Representatives from 1998 to 2016.
+His eldest son, W. Ken Martinez, served as a member of and Speaker of the House in the New Mexico House of Representatives from 1998 to 2016.
 His daughter became a district judge.
 His youngest son served on the Grants Board of Education.

 Martinez was diagnosed with Amyotrophic lateral sclerosis (Lou Gehrig's disease) and left the House in 1984.
 He died in 1986 at the age of 55.
 An enclosed walkway linking the Capitol and the newly built Capitol Annex was dedicated to Martinez in 2001.The University of New Mexico School of Law posthumously awarded his the Distinguished Achievement award.